 Why the Hydraulic Wings Matter in Real-World Use

 On most truck plows, wings are treated as a way to increase width.
 That helps, but it misses the bigger picture.
-On sidewalks and mixed surfaces, wings are often the first thing to take damage because they catch curbs, edges, and uneven transitions.
+On congested and mixed surfaces, wings are often the first thing to take damage because they catch curbs, edges, and uneven transitions.

 The RazorBack’s hydraulic wings are designed to do more than just widen the blade.